timmseth/TRMBS/README.md

 The Rotating MySQL Backup Script will be an automatic way to keep X days of MySQL database backups will no fuss.
 Designed for a standard LAMP setup and use with cron.

-## Recommendations
+## How I Use This Script
-*  Place on a server and safeguard it as you see fit.
+*  Place it on a LAMP server and safeguard it as necessary.
 *  Create a cron job to run this script daily.

 ### License